 This elegant custom Aaron Oya tenor ukulele, boasts a violin billet hand-split and quarter sawn Sitka spruce soundboard wood with Hawaiian curly Koa wood back and sides.
-The neck has been carved from Honduras mahogany wood and compliments the darker colors provided by the Hawaiian Koa wood body.
+The neck has been carved from Spanish Cedar wood and compliments the darker colors provided by the Hawaiian Koa wood body.
 Aaron has also incorporated a carbon fiber truss rod insert under the fretboard and into the neck for added structural integrity and sustain and the neck is a bit thicker for those who enjoy a “beefier” neck profile.
 The fretboard and bridge has been handcrafted of musicians-grade Gabon Ebony wood and the top and back binding are Hawaiian curly Koa wood.
 Gorgeous top, back, and side wood accent lines for a simple yet elegant appeal.
 The headstock veneer is also of Hawaiian Koa wood and compliments the body of the instrument perfectly.
 There is a beautiful Koa wood True Radial Rosette.
-This is a process by which the grain goes around the sound hole in keeping with the earthy theme of the instrument.
-Tusq nut and saddle and professional Hipshot open-geared tuners for precise tuning.
+This is a process by which the grain goes around the sound hole and is actually bent and not segmented.
+Tusq nut and a Turner Tilt-back Saddle and professional Hipshot open-geared tuners for precise tuning.
 Aaron’s instruments also have perfectly set intonation, with a compensated saddle and bridge and a 7 degree break-angle at the saddle as the string extends to the bridge.
 This increased angle maximizes the downforce at the point of contact of the string at the saddle; increasing clarity and sustain.